Reviewing Sera Prognostics (SERA) and Its Peers

 |2.46

-Sera Prognostics presently has a consensus price target of $18.50, indicating a potential upside of 1,109.15%.
-As a group, “Medical laboratories” companies have a potential upside of 100.29%.
-Given Sera Prognostics’ stronger consensus rating and higher probable upside, research analysts clearly believe Sera Prognostics is more favorable than its peers.
+Sera Prognostics presently has a consensus price target of $18.50, indicating a potential upside of 1,133.33%.
+As a group, “Medical laboratories” companies have a potential upside of 101.01%.
+Given Sera Prognostics’ stronger consensus rating and higher probable upside, analysts clearly believe Sera Prognostics is more favorable than its competitors.

-This table compares Sera Prognostics and its peers revenue, earnings per share and valuation.
+This table compares Sera Prognostics and its competitors’ net margins, return on equity and return on assets.

 |Sera Prognostics